What Does “Equitable Distribution” Mean?

 The Difference Between Marital and Non-Marital Property

 The Florida divorce court will classify which property and debts are considered marital and which are non-marital and this determination can dramatically change your financial situation after a divorce.
 Never just presume that all assets and liabilities will be considered and then split more or less equally.
-In Law We Trust, P.A. specializes in representing men and is skilled at identifying what assets you have a right to and how much of the liabilities you may be responsible for.
+In Law We Trust Divorce and Family Lawyers specializes in representing men and is skilled at identifying what assets you have a right to and how much of the liabilities you may be responsible for.
 Here are some important facts with regard to determining marital and non-marital property and debts and how that classification affects equitable distribution:

 Marital property includes all assets and debts that either spouse has acquired during the marriage, unless there is a valid written agreement stating otherwise.
 It does not matter if the assets or debt are titled jointly or are only in one spouse’s name.